corpse-inc/corpse/README.md

 Formerly, corpse was a try to create a TDS RPG game in the post-apocalyptic genre called *the Corpse Inc*.
 For now, it's the engine which's planned to be rewritten in Rust sometime as esper's ECS implementation in Python is too slow despite the chunk-system and has no alternatives.

-To be truly honest, a team-making of the own game engine on top of pygame, esper and tiled was an amazing experience, which showed us that gamedev sucks.
-Thanks [Yandex Lyceum](https://lyceum.yandex.ru/) for making us trying so.

 ## Can I contribute?

 Of course you can!
 Just [fork](https://github.com/markmelix/corpse/fork) the repo and do the thing.